Ahdeem/Documentation/RecipeApi.md

 5. Delete Recipe
     - EndPoint: /api/recipe/delete
     - Method: DELETE
-    - Parameters: Only one parameter is required and that is the userId.
+    - Path parameters: Only one parameter is required and that is the userId.
     - Description: Deletes an existing recipe.
 A registered user can only delete recipes, if it was added by them.
     - Request: As part of the request body, only the name of recipe is required.